Geraldine-Okeke/taskmgt/README.md

-Certainly!
-Here's a revised README.md for your Task Manager/To-Do List web app:

 # Task Manager/To-Do List Web App

 Welcome to the Task Manager/To-Do List web app, built to showcase front-end development skills using React and Tailwind CSS.
 This application offers a user-friendly interface for managing projects and tasks efficiently.